ucsd-progsys/mist/README.md

 ## Implicit function types

 We're ready for our first example of a feature introduced in this paper!
-We write an implicit function type the same was as a normal function, but using the squiggly arrow `~>` instead of the straight arrow `->`:
+We write an implicit function type the same way as a normal function, but using the squiggly arrow `~>` instead of the straight arrow `->`:

 ```{include=tests/pos/incr00.hs .haskell .numberLines}